The dangers of drinking games are many. Here we explain their dangers and how to either prevent them or reduce them.

 Injury or Violence

 People can easily get injured while drunk.
-For example, they can fall, step in front of traffic, or accept dangerous dares.
+For instance, they can fall, step in front of traffic, or accept dangerous dares.
 A very common cause of injury is fighting.
 This can occur because of lower inhibitions.

 The proportion of young people killed by impaired driving has dropped greatly over time.
-However, it remains a serious problem.
+But it remains a serious problem.
 Another cause of death among young people is riding with an impaired driver.
 People are much more likely to ride with a drunk driver when they’ve had too much to drink.

 D. Other Negatives